MRtrix3/mrtrix3/docs/reference/commands/mrview.rst

 Sync Options
 ^^^^^^^^^^^^

--  **-sync.focus** Sync the focus with other MRViw windows that also have this turned on.
+-  **-sync.focus** Sync the focus with other MRView windows that also have this turned on.

 Debugging options
 ^^^^^^^^^^^^^^^^^